evandeilton/arxivsearcher/README.md

 ## Contributing

 Contributions are welcome!
-Whether it's reporting a bug, suggesting an enhancement, or submitting a pull request, your input helps improve ArxivDownloader.
+Whether it's reporting a bug, suggesting an enhancement, or submitting a pull request, your input helps improve ArxivSearcher.

 1. **Fork the Repository**
 2. **Create a Feature Branch**